stevepaulo/nest-intv/README.md

 1. `npm i`
 2. `npm start`

-Rando-api has all the necessary pieces to be deployed to Heroku and shouldn't need any configuration to do so.
+rando-api has all the necessary pieces to be deployed to Heroku and shouldn't need any configuration to do so.

 # Usage